pingidentity/terraform-provider-pingfederate/docs/resources/idp_token_processor.md

 Required:

-- `core_attributes` (Attributes List) A list of token processor attributes that correspond to the attributes exposed by the token processor type. (see [below for nested schema](#nestedatt--attribute_contract--core_attributes))
+- `core_attributes` (Attributes Set) A list of token processor attributes that correspond to the attributes exposed by the token processor type. (see [below for nested schema](#nestedatt--attribute_contract--core_attributes))

 Optional:

-- `extended_attributes` (Attributes List) A list of additional attributes that can be returned by the token processor.
+- `extended_attributes` (Attributes Set) A list of additional attributes that can be returned by the token processor.
 The extended attributes are only used if the token processor supports them. (see [below for nested schema](#nestedatt--attribute_contract--extended_attributes))
 - `mask_ognl_values` (Boolean) Whether or not all OGNL expressions used to fulfill an outgoing assertion contract should be masked in the logs.
 Defaults to `false`.

 <a id="nestedatt--attribute_contract--core_attributes"></a>